 The 60 species of coleus are native to Asia and Malaysia.
 However, virtually all of the coleus available are derived from the single C. Blumei species, crossed with a few other species.
 Hybridizing work within this group has been extensive—there are literally hundreds, if not thousands, of cultivars.
-Buy coleus for its leaves and don't worry too much about its parentage.
+Buy coleus for its foliage and don't worry too much about its parentage.

 Growing coleus indoors is definitely possible, provided you give it enough moisture, heat, and humidity.
 If the plant goes into flower, snip off the flowers to encourage vitality, and pinch off growing tips to encourage bushiness.
 Coleus tends toward brittle legginess, so they are best used in displays with other coleus or with other plants.
-If the plant starts to lose its leaves, it's probably too dark or cold.
+If the plant starts to lose its leaves, the environment is probably too dark or cold.
 If foliage color fades, the plant is probably receiving too much sunlight.